 With frequency covered, you should next focus on personalizing your content.

 76% of consumers said receiving personalized communications was a key factor in influencing their brand consideration, and 78% said such content influenced their purchase decision.
-Across all US industries, shifting to top-quartile performance in personalized approach would generate over $1 trillion in value.
+Across all US industries, shifting to top-quartile performance in personalized approach

 When creating personalized content, you can take the following into consideration: